Rondo

 These French composers employed rondo form in a wide range of media, including opera, ballet, choral music, art songs, orchestral music, chamber music, and works for solo instrument.
 The French spread the popularity of the form internationally, and the rondo was soon adopted in the late 17th century and early 18th century by composers in other nations, including Henry Purcell in England and Johann Sebastian Bach in Germany.
 While J.S.
 Bach's rondos were written in the earlier French tradition of construction and were not particularly progressive, his son Carl Philipp Emanuel Bach was a highly imaginative and unusually innovative composer in the rondo form, producing thirteen sophisticated and highly personal rondos which place him as a central figure in this form at the end of the Baroque period and early Classical period.

 By the beginning of the Classical period in 1750, the rondo form was already well established throughout Europe.
 The rondo form reached the height of its popularity in the late 18th century.
 During this period the rondo was most frequently employed by composers as a single movement within a larger work, particularly in concertos and serenades but also less frequently in symphonies and chamber music.
 However, independent rondos were still written in this period, often as virtuoso pieces.
 Many European composers of this era used the rondo form, including Joseph Haydn, Wolfgang Amadeus Mozart and Ludwig van Beethoven, each of which contributed to a significant body of classical music employing rondo form.
 These three composers were also important exponents of the sonata rondo form: a musical form developed in the Classical period which blended the structures of the sonata form with the form of the rondo.

 In the 19th century composers in the Romantic period continued to use the form with some regularity.
-Some Romantic era composers to produce music utilizing rondo form include Beethoven, Johannes Brahms, Antonín Dvořák, Felix Mendelssohn, Franz Schubert, Robert Schumann, Richard Strauss, and Pyotr Ilyich Tchaikovsky.
+Some Romantic era composers to produce music utilizing rondo form include Beethoven, Johannes Brahms, Antonín Dvořák, Felix Mendelssohn, Franz Schubert, Robert Schumann, Richard Strauss, Florence Price and Pyotr Ilyich Tchaikovsky.